hwisungi/cpp-build-insights-samples/CAToolsetPerfDataCollector/README.md

 ### Per translation unit Performance Data in CSV Format

-Here is an example of the per translation performance data output.
-First row is the colum header, and the rest are per translation unit performance data - i.e., execution times of each step in milliseconds.
+Here is an example of the per translation unit performance data output.
+First row is the column header, and the rest are per translation unit performance data - i.e., execution times of each step in milliseconds.

 This can be imported into tools like MS Excel to create various reports.